USDAForestService/gdalraster/README.md

     sudo add-apt-repository ppa:ubuntugis/ubuntugis-unstable
     sudo apt update
-    sudo apt install libgdal-dev libgeos-dev libproj-dev libsqlite3-dev
+    sudo apt install libgdal-dev libgeos-dev libproj-dev libsqlite3-dev libxml2-dev

-The releases in ubuntugis-unstable generally work well and are more up-to-date, but less recent versions in the [ubuntugis-stable PPA](https://launchpad.net/~ubuntugis/+archive/ubuntu/ppa) could be used instead.
+The versions in ubuntugis-unstable generally work well and are more up-to-date, but less recent versions in the [ubuntugis-stable PPA](https://launchpad.net/~ubuntugis/+archive/ubuntu/ppa) could be used instead.